-Colorado River Wildfire Collaborative: Protecting Communities Through Cross-Jurisdicational Projects
+Colorado River Wildfire Collaborative: Protecting Communities Through Cross-Jurisdictional Projects

-Colorado has a long history of wildfires, and the risk is only increasing due to rising temperatures, persistent drought, and expanding populations.
-In particular, Garfield County and the eastern edge of Mesa County are among the highest-risk areas in the state, with a significant number of historical fire starts from various causes.
+Colorado has a long history of wildfires, with the probability of new fire starts increasing due to rising temperatures, persistent drought, unpredictable precipitation and expanding populations.
+In particular, Garfield County and the eastern edge of Mesa County are among the highest-risk areas in the state.

-Glenwood Canyon Burn Scar - Run Off Curtesy Colorado Public Radio
+Glenwood Canyon Burn Scar - Run Off, Courtesy of Colorado Public Radio

 Colorado River Wildfire Collaborative (CRWC)